cb-technologists/blog/content/posts/cloudbees-cross-team-and-dev-sec-ops.md

 ### Putting It All Together
 *CloudBees' Pipeline Template Catalog, Pipeline Shared Library, and Cross Team Collaboration*

-By combining the new [CloudBees' Pipeline Template Catalogs](https://go.cloudbees.com/docs/cloudbees-core/cloud-admin-guide/pipeline/#_setting_up_a_pipeline_template_catalog) with a Pipeline Shared Library and CloudBees' Cross Team Collaboration we are able to provide a robust DevSecOps application delivery that is super easy for development teams to adopt quickly.
+By combining the new [CloudBees' Pipeline Template Catalogs](https://go.cloudbees.com/docs/cloudbees-core/cloud-admin-guide/pipeline/#_setting_up_a_pipeline_template_catalog) with a Pipeline Shared Library and CloudBees' Cross Team Collaboration we are able to provide robust DevSecOps application delivery Pipeleins that are very easy for development teams to adopt quickly.

 First we have the Pipeline Shared Library for building our container images with [Kaniko](https://github.com/GoogleContainerTools/kaniko):